mykhaliuk/fadio_it_test/README.md

 # Product Engineering Technical Test

+ To start make `yarn && yarn start`
+---

 This test is intended to give us a sense of your coding skills.